TL;DR - How Bark Belt Testing is Working to Make Cars Safer for Dogs

 Buyer Beware: Would you buy a bike helmet that only measured the size of dent in the concrete and not the impact on your head?
 That is what happens in dog crash testing right now.
 Read more below!

 No Impact Measurements: Unlike human crash testing, a dog restraint can be "crash tested" without measuring the forces felt by the dog during the crash.
+Impact and force measurements should be mandatory for all crash testing.

 • It checks distance traveled so the dog does not become a projectile inside the car